DTolm/VkFFT/README.md

 # VkFFT - Vulkan Fast Fourier Transform library
 VkFFT is an efficient GPU-accelerated multidimensional Fast Fourier Transform library for Vulkan projects.
 VkFFT aims to provide community with an open-source alternative to Nvidia's cuFFT library, while achieving better performance.
 VkFFT is written in C language.

+## I am looking for a PhD position/job that may be interested in my set of skills.
+Contact me by email: <d.tolmachev@fz-juelich.de> | <dtolm96@gmail.com>

 ## If you tried the provided VkFFT and cuFFT benchmark scripts, I would really appreciate if you send me the results, via E-mail or GitHub issue

 ## Currently supported features:
   - 1D/2D/3D systems
   - Forward and inverse directions of FFT
-  - Maximum dimension size is 4096, 32-bit float.
-On GPUs with big register file (256KB) maximum dimension size is 8192 (will be increased to 16k in the next update)
+  - Support for big FFT dimension size in C2C x axis (pow(2,30)).
+Can be capped by precision (float angle size at pow(2,19) is on the error scale of 1e-7). x axis in R2C/C2R is capped at 16k(will be increased later). y and z axis are capped at 64k due to Vulkan maxComputeWorkGroupCount (will be increased later)
-  - Radix-2/4/8 FFT, only power of two systems
+  - Radix-2/4/8 FFT, only power of two systems.
   - All transformations are performed in-place with no performance loss.
 Out-of-place transforms are supported by selecting different input/output buffers.
+  - No transpositions
   - Complex to complex (C2C), real to complex (R2C) and complex to real (C2R) transformations.
 R2C and C2R are optimized to run up to 2x times faster than C2C (2D and 3D case only)
-  - 1x1, 2x2, 3x3 convolutions with symmetric or nonsymmetric kernel
+  - 1x1, 2x2, 3x3 convolutions with symmetric or nonsymmetric kernel (only for one upload last size for now - 1k in the last dimension on Nvidia.
+Will be changed in the next update)
   - Native zero padding to model open systems (up to 2x faster than simply padding input array with zeros)
   - WHDCN layout - data is stored in the following order (sorted by increase in strides): the width, the height, the depth, the coordinate (the number of feature maps), the batch number
   - Multiple feature/batch convolutions - one input, multiple kernels